CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 {% include note.html content="All of these targets are DNA, so be sure to use appropirate lysis buffer (BLB from DNA bulk extraction kit) and mastermix (LyoDNA)." %}

+{% include note.html content="**Standard curve:** We prepare a standard curve for the *S. aureus* assay using genomic DNA provided by Biomeme.
+Stock is ~100,000 *S. aureus* genomes per ul, and curve is 100000, 10000 and 1000 copies."
+We prepare a similar standard curve from *L. braziliensis* promastigotes, with a stock that is also ~100,000 genome copies per ul.
+When running a standard curve on the Two3 device, always put the tube containing the lowest amount of target in the center well.
+This position is closest to the sensor, and therefore provides a bit more sensitivity.%}

 * *Leishmania braziliensis* primer/probes are from [Weirather et al., 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3209110/)
 * *Streptococcus pyogenes* primer/probes were adapted from CDC [here](https://www.cdc.gov/streplab/protocols.html)
 * *Staphylococcus aureus* primers and probes were provided by Biomeme Inc.

 | name | Sequence (5' -> 3') |
 |-------|--------|